adcentury/socketio-jwt-auth/README.md

 io.on('connection', function(socket) {
   console.log('Authentication passed!');
   // now you can access user info through socket.request.user
-  // socket.request.user.logged_in will be set to true socket.emit('success', {
+  // socket.request.user.logged_in will be set to true if the user was authenticated socket.emit('success', {
     message: 'success logged in!',
     user: socket.request.user